EduardoIsaacC/space_invaders/README.md

 ### ***Character´s Description***

-***A player will control a tank by means of a lever and a button, the tank's mission is to destroy the ships before they reach the ground, avoiding shots from the same ships, each time a ship is destroyed the player will receive points, in turn A saucer will appear from time to time that, when destroyed, will give the player more points.
+***A player will control a tank by means of a lever and a button, the tank's mission is to destroy the ships before they reach the ground, avoiding shots from the same ships.
 All enemies will be controlled by an AI whose mission is to eliminate the player, who will have 3 lives.
 Once there are few ships left, the remaining ships will increase their speed.***

 #### ***SFML library***